Semester in Social Entrepreneurship

 - Theatre Arts

 Tuition for a semester on Westmont Downtown is the same as tuition on campus.
 Therefore, your financial aid package goes with you.
-If you have any questions, please contact the Program Coordinator, Ellie Jolly, via email at email@example.com or by calling the office at (805) 565-6300 for more details.
+If you have any questions, please contact Professor Ed Song at email@example.com

-Students are permitted to live off-campus during their semester downtown, either on Ocean View apartments or in Santa Barbara.
+Students are required to live in the city of Santa Barbara during their semester downtown, either in the Ocean View apartments or in Santa Barbara.
+Sophomores will be in OV the semester they are downtown, while juniors and seniors have the chance to apply to be in OV all year.
+Seniors can also apply to off campus all year.
 Here are a couple things to keep in mind:

-- If you choose to live off-campus, you are required to find your own living arrangements and the cost of living is not billed to you through Student Accounts.
+- If you choose to live in the city (not in OV), you are required to find your own living arrangements and the cost of living is not billed to you through Student Accounts.
 You are responsible to pay for all meal/food costs for the semester.

 - Students participating in the program are permitted to live off-campus for the full school year (not just the semester downtown) to accommodate most lease agreements.